Paid leave loss hits hard for Dems after decades of advocacy

 But a proposal that had been championed by President Joe Biden — up to 12 paid weeks off to recover from major illness, childbirth or to take care of family members — was jettisoned this week from a far-reaching social spending package after a fellow Democrat, Sen. Joe Manchin of West Virginia, refused to support it.

-It’s a defeat, for now, that has stung for Murray and other veteran female lawmakers.
+It’s a defeat, for now, has stung for Murray and other veteran female lawmakers.

 “We are not going to allow one man tell all of the women in this country that they can’t have paid leave,” she told reporters on Wednesday, before heading to the Senate floor to continue lobbying the 74-year-old Manchin.